 At our sites, we have conducted initial environmental impact assessments to identify endangered or at-risk flora or fauna.
 We have found that our activities generate no significant impacts on local biodiversity.

-All sites have a Fauna and Flora Management Plan and operate a nursery to grow local flora.
+All our operating sites have a Fauna and Flora Management Plan and operate a nursery to grow local flora and in Terronera the nursery is under development.
 Through our reforestation program, we replenish land in Mexico impacted by our mining activities.
-Over the past five years (2016-2020), we have planted more than 227,200 trees, with a collective survival rate of 80%.
+Over the past five years (2018-2022), we have planted more than 268,000 trees, with a collective survival rate of 80%.

 None of our properties contain threatened species, according to the world’s most comprehensive inventory of threatened plant and animal species, the International Union for the Conservation of Nature (IUCN) Red List.
 However, there are some species around our operations with special status:

 - The Cascabel snake has protected status in Mexico and is present at all our sites.
 We have trained our people to identify, rescue and relocate Cascabel snakes if found.